The64thGamer/cheeseepedia/content/3tgx9m9g3h0dqcv1/content.md

 ## Trivia:
 - 'What I Like About You' Live and 'Patriotic Live 2000' both appear on the Studio C DVDs but could not be played.
-- VeggieTales 'The Song of The Cebu' and 'The Pirates Who Don't Do Anything' were reused from the {{< wiki-link "Just for Kids Show 2000" >}} and 'Will Frye The Nutrition Guy' is reused from {{< wiki-link "Studio C Premiere" >}}, though the music during the pyramid scene is different.
+- VeggieTales 'The Song of The Cebu' and 'The Pirates Who Don't Do Anything' were reused from the [Just for Kids Show 2000] and 'Will Frye The Nutrition Guy' is reused from [Studio C Premiere], though the music during the pyramid scene is different.
-- 'Dancing in the Street' mixes footage reused from the cover of the same song featured in {{< wiki-link "Spring Break" >}} and new footage.
+- 'Dancing in the Street' mixes footage reused from the cover of the same song featured in [Spring Break] and new footage.
 - Chuck's curtains close during 'Dancing in the Street' on all stages.